Skip to content

 ADK TypeScript Streaming Quickstart

 This quickstart guides you through creating a simple agent and using ADK TypeScript Streaming to enable voice and video communication with it that is low-latency and bidirectional.
-You'll learn how to install ADK TypeScript, set up a basic "Google Search" agent, and run the agent with Streaming using the adk-ts web tool.
+You'll learn how to install ADK TypeScript, set up a basic "Google Search" agent, and run the agent with Streaming using the npx adk web tool.

 This quickstart assumes a local development environment with Node.js (v18+ recommended), npm, and terminal access in Windows, Mac, or Linux environments.